drakes/sd_ship_builder/README.markdown

   * Warhounds.

   * Ship quirks.

-  * Allowing multiple ship designs on a single page, to total points for building a squadron.

   * Changing from design to play mode to lock down designs and allow damage to be tracked.